rohitgeddam/FindMyRoomie/README.md

 ### Code Coverage:

 Code Coverage is an important metric that allows us to understand how much of the codebase is tested. `Code_Cov.yml` performs this task.
-For more information about Code Coverage, please provide visit this [link](https://www.atlassian.com/continuous-delivery/software-testing/code-coverage).
+For more information about Code Coverage, please visit this [link](https://www.atlassian.com/continuous-delivery/software-testing/code-coverage).

 ### Flake8 - Code Linting:

 We are using Flake8 for linting and syntax checking, and it is performed by `Linting.yml`.
-For more information about Flake8, please provide visit this [link](https://medium.com/python-pandemonium/what-is-flake8-and-why-we-should-use-it-b89bd78073f2).
+For more information about Flake8, please visit this [link](https://medium.com/python-pandemonium/what-is-flake8-and-why-we-should-use-it-b89bd78073f2).
 Use flake8 before you push code to GitHub. </br>
 Config file present in `setup.cfg`.